This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 1. Morning Market

-Just around the corner from the Royal Palace, the Morning Market is a great place to see where locals and many restaurant chefs in town do their daily food shopping.
-There are lots of herbs, vegetables and fruits there that are unique to northern Laos.
+Going to the Morning Market is a great thing to do in Luang Prabang if you want to see where locals and many restaurant chefs in town do their daily food shopping.
+There are lots of herbs, vegetables, and fruits there that are unique to northern Laos.
 You will also see a wide variety of river fish and meat.

 2. Cooking Classes

 There are many cooking classes on offer around Luang Prabang.
 A friend of ours who is a food writer took the class at Tamarind and said it was fantastic.
 I had the opportunity to join a private cooking class with that same friend with Chefs from Amantaka, which was held at Living Land in an outdoor kitchen.
-If you are staying at Amantaka I highly recommend this cooking class.
+If you are staying at Amantaka and looking for the foody side of things to do in Luang Prabang, I highly recommend this cooking class.

 3. Living Land Organic Farm & Rice Experience